tringi/papers/cxx-x64-v2-calling-convention.md

 ## Proposed calling convention semantics

-### Non-skipping
+Non-skipping

-Parameter registers are progressively allocated, not assigned per parameter index.
+* Parameter registers are progressively allocated, not assigned per parameter index.

-### Spilling
+Spilling

-Structures passed as argument are spilled into registers
+* Structures passed as argument are spilled into registers

-### Packing
+Packing

-All structures smaller or equal to a register size are passed in single register.
+* All structures smaller or equal to a register size are passed in single register.
   This can be achieves by a single MOV instruction.

-Structures containing multiple float/double types are packed into XMM registers, if they fit.
+* Structures containing multiple float/double types are packed into XMM registers, if they fit.

-Potential issue: Loading 6B at the end of page, causing possible access violation fault.
+* Potential issue: Loading 6B at the end of page, causing possible access violation fault.
 Restrict to power of 2?

-Potential issue: Security.
+* Potential issue: Security.
 Possible data leaking.
 Require extra masking?

-## Strict mode

-If the arguments don't fit the available registers, the function has no right to compile.

 ## Examples